hyperanthropos/ambiguity_project/README.md

 ...this is a test project for the moment

+goals:
-goals: learn proper version control and start to make cleaner code and more organized projects
+* learn proper version control
+* start to make cleaner code
+* produce more organized projects